rvalien/orbbot/README.md

 `team anything`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members who set positive reaction to 2 teams and spectators
 `pzdc`    OMG mode!
 Random team, map and character.
 Prepare to suffer.
 `ping` used to check if the bot is alive
 `help`    Shows this message and more info for commands.
+`poll` simple poll with only 2 reactions (👍, 👎)

 #### info:
 in `pzdc` & `team anything` command use emoji vote mode.